idio-lang/DIPS/source/implementing-idio/garbage-collection.rst

 That's as simple as having a pointer in the allocated value which becomes the linked list of all known values.

+You create values and use them as you see fit.
+Eventually you'll stop using them and ... well, nothing.
+Nothing happens when you stop referencing a value, it just hangs about.

-Secondly, and this is where the time honoured complaints about garbage collection come in, every now and again the garbage collector will decide it's time to tidy up -- during which time user-level processing effectively stops.
+So, secondly, and this is where the time honoured complaints about garbage collection come in, every now and again the garbage collector will decide it's time to tidy up -- during which time user-level processing effectively stops.
 The garbage collector will look at the set of "root" values which are broadly:

 * the list of values declared at top level